custom ad

 Patricia McBride, president of the Cape Girardeau NAACP chapter, invited William Cooper, a surgeon, veteran and published author who was born and raised in Hayti, to speak at the chapter's annual dinner Saturday, Nov.
 2. McBride will also oversee the banquet's award presentations.Southeast Missourian file

-The Cape Girardeau chapter of the National Association for the Advancement of Colored People (NAACP), Branch 4058, will hold its aAnnual Freedom Fund Dinner with doors opening at 5 p.m.
+The Cape Girardeau chapter of the National Association for the Advancement of Colored People (NAACP), Branch 4058, will hold its Annual Freedom Fund Dinner with doors opening at 5 p.m.
 Saturday, Nov.
-2, at the Shawnee Park Center, 835 S. West End Blvd.
+2, at the Shawnee Park Center, 835 S. West End Blvd in Cape Girardeau.

 During the banquet, the NAACP chapter will recognize various individuals with awards.
 Patricia McBride, president of the local chapter, will present a President’s Award to an executive committee member.
-A Community Service Award and the Dr. Edward M. Spicer Excellence in Education Award will also be granted.
+A Community Service Award and the Dr. Edward M. Spicer Excellence in Education Award also will be granted.

 This year’s featured speaker is William Cooper, a cardiothoracic surgeon born and raised in Hayti with more than 30 years of health care experience under his belt.